 Av= β(RcRb) (3)

-We determined the resistance value Re as the current gain, alpha, divided by the desired collector current, Ic.current.
-We
+We determined the resistance value Re as the current gain, alpha, divided by the desired collector current, Ic.
+We can also find Rc by dividing 0.3V by the collector current.
+We can also find RC by:

-Av= βRcRb (3)
+Re=αIc (4)

+Rc= (0.3VIc) (5)

+These give us values of 99Ω and 750Ω, for Re and Rc, respectively.

 The advantages of using a common emitter amplifier is as follows: it has a low input impedance and it is an inverting amplifier, the output impedance of this amplifier is high, the amplifier has highest power gain when combined with medium voltage and current gain, and the current gain of the common emitter amplifier is high.